-The CorianTM counter top in the kitchen has a CorianTM recessed sink.
-In the bath, the CorianTM counter top and recessed bowl are all in one.
-Consult the manufacturer's care instructions on the Owner's Information card in the Owner's Package provided with this unit.
+In the bathroom, the countertop also has a decorative inlay and integrated lavatory.
+Consult the manufacturer's care instructions in the Owner's Package provided with this unit for more information regarding your countertop.

 On most floor plans, the "drawer" directly in front of the kitchen sink does not pull out, but rather flips down.
 This provides a storage tray for dish cloths, scouring pads, wash cloths, etc. The silverware drawer contains a molded silverware divider tray for added storage.